malikrashidk/tooltrace/BROWSER_EXTENSION_SETUP.md

-# SaaS Hub Browser Extension Setup Guide
+# Tool Trace Browser Extension Setup Guide

-## What is the SaaS Hub Browser Extension?
+## What is the Tool Trace Browser Extension?

-The SaaS Hub Browser Extension helps you automatically detect and add SaaS tools to your account as you browse.
+The Tool Trace Browser Extension helps you automatically detect and add SaaS tools to your account as you browse.
 No manual searching needed!

 ## Installation Steps